 About Us

 “Twogargs” is an independent publisher of comic titles, including the genres of superheroes, comedy, horror, and urban fantasy… with more to come.
 You can read all about each title and individual issue on this site using the main menu above.
 You can purchase digital copies of these comics right here on the site, and print copies at Indyplanet, or at DriveThruComics.
-Two Gargoyles Comics is based in Alberta, Canada, and appears live at conventions in Western Canada and wherever else the winds take us!Substack
+Two Gargoyles Comics is based in Alberta, Canada, and appears live at conventions in Western Canada and wherever else the winds take us!Latest Comic!

 Products